NRGDEAD/Cue2cu2/README.md

 ## Optional arguments
 #### -h, --help
 show a help message and exit.
-#### -nc, --nocompat
-Disables compatibility mode, produces a CU2 sheet without offset correction.
+#### -f FORMAT, --format FORMAT
+Specify CU2 format revision:\
+1 for Systems Console up to 2.4 (and sort of 2.5 to 2.7).\
+2 for 2.8 and probably later versions (default.)
 #### -c, --compat
 Enables compatibility mode, aims to be bit-identical to what Systems Console would produce.
 This is the default mode.
-#### -1, --stdout
+#### -nc, --nocompat
-Output to stdout instead of a CU2 file named after the binary image file.
+Disables compatibility mode, produces a CU2 sheet without offset correction.
 #### -s SIZE, --size SIZE
 Manually specify binary filesize in bytes instead of obtaining it from the binary file.
 #### -n NAME, --name NAME
 Override the automatically determined output filename.
-#### -f FORMAT, --format FORMAT
-Specify CU2 format revision:\
-1 for Systems Console up to 2.4 (and sort of 2.5 to 2.7).\
-2 for 2.8 and probably later versions (default.)
 #### -o OFFSET, --offset OFFSET
 Specify timecode offset for tracks and track end.\
 Format: [+/-]MM:SS:ss, as in Minutes (00-99), Seconds (00-59), sectors (00-74).\